-The recently completed Bozoi-Shymkent-China gas pipeline means that for the first time Tethys has two gas pipelines into which it can sell its gas; the pipeline taking gas to China, and the existing Bukhara-Urals trunkline that transports gas from Central Asia into Russia and on to Europe.
-Currently the Chinese pipeline is only taking domestic gas within Kazakhstan to Shymkent, however, in 2015, gas sales to China will commence.
+The Bozoi-Shymkent-China gas pipeline means that for the first time Tethys has two gas pipelines into which it can sell its gas; the pipeline taking gas to China, and the existing Bukhara-Urals trunkline that transports gas from Central Asia into Russia and feasibly, on to Europe.
+Currently the Chinese pipeline is only taking domestic gas to Shymkent, however, in late 2015, gas sales to China are expected to commence.